crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 In performing your obligations under these Terms and Conditions, You shall:

-1.  use reasonable skill and care;
+1. Use reasonable skill and care;
-2.  comply with any date or time specified according to the Time Schedule;
+2. Comply with any date or time specified according to the Time Schedule;
-3.  perform your obligations in accordance with good industry practice, being practices in relation to the development of software and related deliverables the same as or similar to the Software that are usually followed by other suppliers in the same industry, including adherence to industry codes of practice and industry standards in relation to such products and services;
+3. Perform your obligations in accordance with good industry practice, being practices in relation to the development of software and related deliverables the same as or similar to the Software that are usually followed by other suppliers in the same industry, including adherence to industry codes of practice and industry standards in relation to such products and services;
-4.  perform your obligations in accordance with all laws and codes of conducts applicable;
+4. Perform your obligations in accordance with all laws and codes of conducts applicable;
-5.  ensure that your development team consists of a sufficient number of appropriately skilled and experienced individuals
+5. Ensure that your development team consists of a sufficient number of appropriately skilled and experienced individuals
-6.  develop the Software as an open source software under the Apache license version 2.0.
+6. Develop the Software as an open source software under the Apache license version 2.0.

 The Parties acknowledge and agree that the requirements set out in the Milestones may only be varied or amended by submitting another pull request and the following reevaluation by the committee under the same conditions as the initial application review process specified above.